-The plot of ‘Gordon Ramsay’s 24 Hours to Hell and Back’ is basically centered around Gordon Ramsay himself who tries to save the flailing restaurants.
-Therefore, he is the main cast of the show and is assisted by his team.
+The premise of ‘Gordon Ramsay’s 24 Hours to Hell and Back’ is basically centered around Gordon Ramsay himself who tries to save the flailing restaurants.
+Therefore, he is the main host of the show and is assisted by his team.

-Ramsay and his team are expected to make a return in the upcoming season, where there will be more restaurants to save.
+Ramsay and his team will make a return in the upcoming season, as and when it happens.

-Gordon Ramsay’s 24 Hours to Hell and Back Plot: What is it about?
+What’s Gordon Ramsay’s 24 Hours to Hell and Back about?

-Hopefully, in the upcoming season, the show will continue in a similar manner, with more drama and definitely more instances of Ramsay flying off the handle as he battles against the clock to save the future of certain restaurants who cannot visibly see any light at the end of the tunnels.
+In the upcoming season, when it is renewed, the show will continue in a similar manner, with more drama and definitely more instances of Ramsay flying off the handle as he battles against the clock to save the future of more restaurants who cannot visibly see any light at the end of the tunnels.

 Gordon Ramsay’s 24 Hours to Hell and Back Trailer: